 The RISK VALUE METRIC histogram below represents the changes in the Vulnerability based Risk Value Metric over the past six months.

-Vulnerability issues have been found in a greater number this month, it is important to notice that there is a new high risk vulnerability that should be mitigated as soon as possible, there are also many others already reported in past months.
+Vulnerability issues have been found in a greater number this month, there are also many others already report in past months.